Women's Basketball Coaching Staff

 During Olson’s time at Bellevue, the Bruins compiled a record of 74-21 and made three NAIA National Tournament appearances, finishing as national runner-up once.
 In addition, they won two Midlands College Athletic Conference (MCAC) regular season and tournament titles.

-Coaching is a familiar career choice for the members of the Olson family as his father, Rich, coached girl’s basketball at the high school level for over 20 years.
-Drew’s brother, Jarrod, is also in the college coaching ranks, recently taking over as head women’s coach at Florida Southern College after serving as an assistant at Creighton University.
+Coaching is a familiar career choice for the members of the Olson family as his father, Rich, has coached girl’s basketball at the high school level for over 20 years.
+Drew’s brother, Jarrod, is also in the college coaching ranks, taking over as head women’s coach at California Baptist in 2012 after six seasons as head coach at Florida Southern College.

 Drew and his wife, M'Leigh, reside in Seward with their daughter Adelyn.